 To configure your network for point of sale communications:

-If you need to whitelist IP addresses, add Adyen's domains to your firewall's whitelist.
+If you need to allowlist IP addresses, add Adyen's domains to your firewall's allowlist.

 Configure your firewall to allow outgoing HTTPS traffic from the IP addresses of your cash registers and terminals to:

 Allowlisting should be based on the DNS name of these URLs.
 Your firewall should dynamically check for IP address updates, at least every 60 seconds.